-- e) To ensure continuity of the process, ADC will carefully consider applications from individuals who have served on the Content Advisory Group, with the goal of having at approximately 2-4 individuals serve on both groups. - f) The Development Panel shall be led by a Panel Leadership Team consisting of three to four panelists who reflect a variety of roles, experiences, and viewpoints in the subject area.
-The Panel Leadership Team shall facilitate Development Panel discussions and serve as panel representatives to the Governing Board. - g) The process that the Development Panel employs to develop recommendations for new or updated frameworks shall be comprehensive in approach and conducted in an environment that is open, balanced, and even-handed.
-The Development Panel shall consider all viewpoints and debate all pertinent issues in formulating consensus recommendations on the content and design of a NAEP assessment, including findings from research.
+- environment that is open, balanced, and even-handed.
+The Development Panels shall consider all viewpoints and debate all pertinent issues in formulating consensus recommendations on the content and design of a NAEP assessment, including findings from research.
 Reference materials shall represent multiple views. - h) For each new or updated framework, protocols shall be established to support panel deliberations and to develop a unified proposal for the content and design of the assessment.
-Written summaries of all hearings, forums, surveys, and panel meetings shall be made available in a timely manner to inform Board deliberations. - i) The Development Panel shall consider a wide variety of resources during deliberations, including but not limited to relevant research, trends in state and local standards and assessments, use of previous NAEP results, curriculum guides, widely accepted professional standards, scientific research, other types of research studies in the literature, key reports having significant national and international interest, international standards and assessments, other assessment instruments in the content area, and prior NAEP frameworks, if available. - j) A Technical Advisory Committee of technical assessment experts shall be convened to uphold the highest technical standards for development of the NAEP framework and specifications.
-As a resource to the framework panels, these experts shall respond to technical issues raised during panel deliberations. - k) An Educator Advisory Committee shall be convened to include additional practitioners in the framework development process.
-As a resource to the framework panels, these practitioners shall provide meaningful consultation on issues raised during panel deliberations that need input from those in the field teaching the subjects being assessed. - The Content Advisory Group in the relevant subject area shall be convened to provide feedback to the Development Panel throughout the process, including: initial guidance on how to implement the Board charge, review of draft documents prior to public comment; and ongoing feedback on the development and finalization of framework documents.
+Written summaries of all hearings, forums, surveys, and panel meetings-shall be made available in a timely manner to inform Board deliberations. - i) The framework panels Development Panel shall consider a wide variety of resources during deliberations, including but not limited to relevant research, trends in state and local standards and assessments, use of previous NAEP results, curriculum guides, widely accepted professional standards, scientific research, other types of research studies in the literature, key reports having significant national and international interest, international standards and assessments, other assessment instruments in the content area, and prior NAEP frameworks, if available. - i) A Technical Advisory Committee of technical assessment experts shall be convened to uphold the highest technical standards for development of the NAEP framework and specifications.
+As a resource to the framework panels, these technical assessment experts shall respond to technical issues raised during panel deliberations. - k) An Educator Advisory Committee shall be convened to include additional practitioners in the framework development process.
+As a resource to the framework panels, these practitioners shall provide meaningful consultation on issues raised during panel deliberations that need input from those in the field teaching the subjects being assessed. - j)l) The Content Advisory Group in the relevant subject area shall be convened to provide feedback to the Development Panel throughout the process, including: initial guidance on how to implement the Board charge, review of draft documents prior to public comment; and ongoing feedback on the development and finalization of framework documents. - Public comment shall be sought from a broad array of stakeholders and interested members of the public to reflect multiple perspectives on the draft framework recommendations that have been developed.
+Outreach efforts should directly engage all stakeholder groups identified in the Introduction section. - 1)-If the Development Panel or the Board cannot reach consensus on key issues in the framework, the Board may decide to seek further stakeholder input such as through additional public comment and/or independent reviews by content experts on a framework that has been significantly revised following an earlier public comment period.
+The Board shall determine whether and how any further revisions to a framework shall be made.